 RESEARCH IS THE KEY TO THE FUTURE

 The objectives of the Center for Excellence in Autism Research (CeFAR) at the University of Pittsburgh are to enhance the understanding of the earliest symptoms of autism and to explain the primary mechanisms that cause the cognitive and behavioral expressions of autism.
-This center, established in 1997, investigates how people with autism think, how the brain looks and works, and how genes can make people susceptible to autism spectrum disorders.
+This center, established in 1997, investigates how people with autism think, how the brain looks and works, and how genes can make people susceptible to autism.
+More recently this center has focused on interventions for autistic individuals from early childhood through adulthood.
 A better understanding of these issues lead our center to the development of new treatments and to the identification of the most effective goals for new interventions.
 We thank all families and individuals that support our research.